semantic-flow/sflo-dendron-notes/sflow.conv.chatgpt.2025-06-25-semantic-mesh-structure-clarification.report.md

 ---
 id: 3sqb645ltdzav06xxy9qdww
 title: Report
-desc: ''
+desc: Semantic Compounds in the Knowledge Mesh Structure
-updated: 1750924642542
+updated: 1750959159283
 created: 1750924640093
 ---

-Great.
-I’ll create a structured summary and diagram of your semantic mesh terminology—highlighting how compounds, system-resources, and distribution files relate within the mesh/site distinction.
-I’ll clarify how names, locators, and indicators interact with those structures and extract insights from your table to ensure system filenames and IRIs are properly aligned.

-I’ll let you know when everything is ready for review.

 # Semantic Compounds in the Knowledge Mesh Structure

 ## Introduction

-In the context of the knowledge “mesh” (a structured collection of linked resources), the term **“node”** is being replaced by **“semantic compound”** (or simply **“compound”**).
+In the context of the a [[sflow.concepts.semantic-mesh]] (a structured collection of linked resources), the term **“node”** is being replaced by **“semantic compound”** (or simply **“compound”**).
 A compound is a user-defined container that groups related content and can itself participate as a unit within larger structures.
 This document clarifies the semantic mesh structure, distinguishing **compound containers** from **system resources**, and explains how names, locators, and indicators function within this framework.
 We also illustrate these concepts with an example hierarchy and discuss the naming scheme for distribution files.

 ## The Concept of “Compound”

-A **compound** is a holistic resource container that encapsulates multiple elements (datasets, files, and even other compounds) within the mesh.
+A **compound** is a holonic resource container that encapsulates multiple elements (datasets, files, and even other compounds) within the mesh.
 Each compound is a part of a larger whole (e.g. the site or a parent compound) while also being a self-contained whole with its own content – much like a **holon**,